SarumathyPrabakaran/users-management/README.md

 # Users-Management
-A simple Microservices app for managing users.
+A simple Dockerized app for managing users.